 The disaster-proof Black Box protects and transfers the data lag from its location at the primary site, eliminating bandwidth costs related to synchronous replication.

-RPO = 0 at Flash Speeds
+Continuous Application Availability at Flash Speeds

 The Phoenix Black Box resides at the primary data center.
 It uses Oracle multiplexing to receive and protect a copy of the Oracle Redo log and Archive log files.
 These files constitute the lag between data at the primary site and replicated data at the remote site.
 In a disaster, the Black Box transfers these files to the remote site, where the Phoenix Recoverer works with the remote Oracle host to recreate an exact, consistent copy of what was in the primary data center at the time of the disaster.